cbodden/twitter_post/README.md

 NOTES
-    Before running the script run whats below to grant twitter access: twurl \
+    Before running the script run whats below to grant twitter access: twurl -u user -p password --consumer-key key --consumer-secret secret
-            -u password \
-            -p password \
-            --consumer-key key \
-            --consumer-secret secret

 	All the info here can be gotten on twitter or if you follow the twurl documentation at : https://github.com/twitter/twurl

     This script uses ~/.twitterpostrc as default but can be changed.